vaguity/transplant/README.md

 Staging: [prototype.marketing.prclt.com/transplant](http://prototype.marketing.prclt.com/transplant)

-This is a bower package to include in marketing projects as a dependency.
+This is an NPM package to include in marketing projects as a dependency.

 ## Use